Reben80/3DPrintCalculus/Brachistochrone_Tautochrone.md

 **Desmos Resource:**

-For students interested in exploring the Brachistochrone curve further and visualizing it dynamically, they can use the following [Desmos calculator]([https://www.desmos.com/calculator/zbqk83kxuv](https://www.desmos.com/calculator/vrt4jd35it), which generates the Brachistochrone curve based on the provided equations.
+For students interested in exploring the Brachistochrone curve further and visualizing it dynamically, they can use the following [Desmos](https://www.desmos.com/calculator/wzoaxtwjok), which generates the Brachistochrone curve based on the provided equations.

 ##  Tautochrone curve